-Khaled is a lawyer who specialises in corporate & commercial laws and regulatory compliance.
+Khaled Shivji is a lawyer who specialises in corporate and commercial laws and regulatory compliance in Dubai.
 Khaled provides counsel on programmes and projects involving procurement, outsourcing, bids, mergers, acquisitions and corporate restructuring.

 In particular, Khaled specialises in technology transactions involving the adoption and monetisation of 5G, AI, Big Data, IoT, Cloud Computing, Fibre, HealthTech, Robotics, FinTech, Legal Technology, Mobility, RegTech and Software as a Service (SaaS).

 Khaled also provides expert counsel on international anti-bribery programmes, data protection and traditional and renewable power purchase agreements.